Improving Large Language Models for Clinical Named Entity Recognition via Prompt Engineering: 1 Introduction

 Generative Pre-trained Transformers (GPT) represent another type of large language model capable of generating human-like responses based on textual input.
-In November 2022, OpenAI unveiled ChatGPT \cite{openai}, a groundbreaking language model that quickly garnered interest from researchers and technology enthusiasts.
-As an extension of GPT-3, one of the most advanced NLP models at the time, ChatGPT (or GPT-3.5) serves as a conversational agent adept at following complex instructions and generating high-quality responses across various scenarios.
-Besides its conversational skills, ChatGPT has exhibited remarkable performance in many other NLP tasks, such as machine translation and question-answering \cite{bang2023multitask}, even in the zero-shot or few-shot learning scenarios \cite{brown2020language}, where the model can be applied to new tasks without any fine-tuning or with fine-tuning using a very small amount of data.
+In November 2022, OpenAI unveiled GPT-3.5 \cite{openai}, a groundbreaking chatbot driven by the GPT-3.5 language model that quickly garnered interest from researchers and technology enthusiasts.
+As an extension of GPT-3, GPT-3.5 serves as a conversational agent adept at following complex instructions and generating high-quality responses across various scenarios.
+Besides its conversational skills, GPT-3.5 has exhibited remarkable performance in many other NLP tasks, such as machine translation and question-answering \cite{bang2023multitask}, even in the zero-shot or few-shot learning scenarios \cite{brown2020language}, where the model can be applied to new tasks without any fine-tuning or with fine-tuning using a very small amount of data.
+On March 18th, 2023, OpenAI released GPT-4, one of the most advanced NLP models at the time, which has demonstrated even greater capabilities and performance improvements over GPT-3.5 \cite{achiam2023gpt}.

-As interest in ChatGPT continues to surge, numerous studies are currently exploring the vast array of possibilities offered by this innovative language model, including those in the medical domain.
-One prominent example of ChatGPT for medicine is that it passed the US medical license exam with about 60 accuracy \cite{gilson2023does}.
-More applications of ChatGPT and GPT-4 in healthcare have also been discussed, such as clinical decision support and clinical documentation assistance \cite{kung2023performance,rao2023evaluating,antaki2023evaluating,jeblick2022chatgpt,peter_goldbert_kohane_2023}.
-With those motivations, this study aims to investigate ChatGPT's potential for clinical NER tasks in a zero-shot setting (i.e., without using annotated samples for model fine-tuning).
+As interest in GPT models continues to surge, numerous studies are currently exploring the wide range of possibilities offered by these large language models.
+One prominent example of GPT models for medicine is that GPT-3.5 passed the US medical license exam with about 60\% accuracy, which has further sparked the potential use of GPT-3.5 and GPT-4 in the medical domain \cite{gilson2023does}.
+More applications of GPT-3.5 and GPT-4 in healthcare have also been discussed \cite{kung2023performance,rao2023evaluating,antaki2023evaluating,jeblick2022chatgpt,peter_goldbert_kohane_2023,chen2023large,tian2024opportunities,jin2023genegpt}.
+With those motivations, this study aims to investigate the potential of GPT models for clinical NER tasks.

-The primary contributions of this work include: (1) establishing a benchmark to evaluate ChatGPT's performance in zero-shot clinical NER tasks, consisting of HPI (History and Present Illness) sections from 100 synthetic discharge summaries collected from the MTSamples dataset \cite{MTSamples}; (2) comparing the performance of ChatGPT and GPT-3 in the similar zero-shot setting, as well as a supervised model based on the domain-specific large language model, BioClinicalBERT, on this benchmark dataset; (3) testing two prompt strategies and analyzing the effects of these prompts on ChatGPT's performance; and (4) conducting error analysis to provide insights for future work.